-Students may be recognized for having perfect attendance during their three years at middle school.
-To be eligible for a perfect attendance award, the student must have no:
+Students may be recognized for having perfect attendance during their four years at the high school.
+In order to be eligible for a perfect attendance award, students must not have:

-- 1. Absences (except for field trips or death of immediate family members) - 2.
-Unexcused tardiness
+- 1. Any absences (except for field trips and college visits) - 2.
+Any unexcused tardiness